AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 - Two of Laravel's Authentication Systems
 - Fortify is for web authentication
-- Sanctum is for APIs and SPAs.
+- Sanctum is for APIs and SPAs

 <!-- Presenter Notes: